 Classroom Management Examples that Work: Reward Positive Behavior

-If you notice individual students, small groups, or your whole class following your expectations and completing work, you need to recognize it!
+If you notice individual students, small groups, or your whole class following your expectations and completing work, you must recognize it!
 Rewarding positive behavior promotes the behavior you want your class to display, rather than constantly pointing out negative behavior.
-Not only will this have a positive effect on class morale, it will also make your life so much easier.
-Plus ask any teacher their top choices for classroom management examples that work, and you’ll hear this as their response.
-Here are some teacher tips on rewarding positive behavior.

 “Remember not to forget about the kids who are always making good choices and working hard.
-Sometimes the kids with the bad behavior get all the attention and this is exactly what they want but we can forget the hard-working, quiet achievers who just keep going smiling happily and soldiering on regardless.” – anonymous
+Sometimes the kids with the bad behavior get all the attention, and this is exactly what they want, but we can forget the hard-working, quiet achievers who just keep going smiling happily and soldiering on regardless.” – anonymous

 “I have found that random recognition with something as simple as a sticker has helped with behavior in the classroom when there are challenges.
 Recognizing the expected behavior helps keep a positive atmosphere not only for my students but myself as well.” –Cindy, a Kindergarten teacher

 “Brag tags are amazing.
-I love focusing on the positive and having my kids verbalize why they are earning them.” -Lauren
+I love focusing on the positive and having my kids verbalize why they are earning them.” – Lauren

 “I have been teaching for 15 years…grades 2,3 and 4.
 By far, positive reinforcement has gotten more results than anything else!
 Also, rewards do not always have to cost you money!” – anonymous